 A person with a learning disability may be eligible for SSDI or SSI.

-It is often challenging to be approved for Social Security Disability Insurance (SSDI) or Supplement Security Income (SSI), particularly if you file an application with the assistance of an experienced Social Security disability benefits attorney.
+It is often challenging to be approved for Social Security Disability Insurance (SSDI) or Supplement Security Income (SSI), particularly if you file an application without the assistance of an experienced Social Security disability benefits attorney.
 Understanding what the Social Security Administration (SSA) will and will not accept as a disability can be difficult, particularly if you are already struggling with the effects of the disability.

 Many Americans — both children and adults — have been diagnosed with learning disabilities.
 Depending on the severity of the condition and its impact on an individual’s life, a learning disability may qualify an individual for SSDI or SSI.